 Applicants are advised to complete their Governance, Business, Benefits and Stewardship Plan in detail.
-It is important for all applicants to note that the governance structure and the reporting, business, benefits and stewardship commitments outlined in this Plan will be cross referenced with the information provided in the Annual Reports and Verification Reports, which are a requirement for all successful applicants.
+It is important for all applicants to note that the governance structure and the reporting,

+APPENDIX B TO THE NWMB ALLOCATION POLICY FOR COMMERCIAL MARINE FISHERIES May 29th 2012, Page 3 of 6 business, benefits and stewardship commitments outlined in this Plan will be cross referenced with the information provided in the Annual Reports and Verification Reports, which are a requirement for all successful applicants.
 Any significant failure to live up to the commitments made in the Plan may result in a warning and subsequent loss of a portion or all of an organization's allocation if the organization fails to comply.
 All information provided in Plans submitted to the NWMB will be subject to the Business Confidentiality Policy outlined in Part 11 of the Allocation Policy.